-- any "person" (as such term is defined in ii.
-Section 3(a)(9) of the Exchange Act and as used in Sections 13(d)(3) and 14(d)(2) of the Exchange Act), is or becomes a "beneficial owner" (as defined in Rule 13d-3 under the Exchange Act), directly or indirectly, of securities of First Hawaiian representing 50% or more of the combined voting power of First Hawaiian's then outstanding securities eligible to vote for the election of the board ("Company Voting Securities"); provided, however, that the event described herein will not be deemed to be a change in control by virtue of the ownership, or acquisition, of Company Voting Securities: (A) First Hawaiian, Inc., (B) by any employee benefit plan (or related trust) sponsored or maintained by First Hawaiian, Inc., (C) by any underwriter temporarily holding securities pursuant to an offering of such securities, or (D) pursuant to a Non-Qualifying Transaction (as defined below); - iii. the consummation of a merger, consolidation, statutory share exchange or similar form of corporate transaction involving First Hawaiian that requires the approval of First Hawaiian's stockholders, whether for such transaction or the issuance of securities in the transaction (a "Business Combination"), unless immediately following such Business Combination: (A) more than 50% of the total voting power of (x) the entity resulting from such Business Combination (the "Surviving Entity"), or (y) if applicable, the ultimate parent corporation that directly or indirectly has beneficial ownership of at least 95% of the voting power, is represented by Company Voting Securities that were outstanding immediately prior to such Business Combination (or, if applicable, is represented by shares into which such Company Voting Securities were converted pursuant to such Business Combination), and such voting power among the holders thereof is in substantially the same proportion as the voting power of such Company Voting Securities among the holders thereof immediately prior to the Business Combination, (B) no person (other than any employee benefit plan (or related trust) sponsored or maintained by the Surviving Entity or the parent), is or becomes the beneficial owner, directly or indirectly, of 50% or more of the total voting power of the outstanding voting securities eligible to elect directors of the parent (or, if there is no parent, the Surviving Entity) and (C) at least 50% of the members of the board of directors of the parent (or, if there is no parent, the Surviving Entity) following the consummation of the Business Combination were Incumbent Directors at the time of the board's approval of the execution of the initial agreement providing for such Business Combination (any Business Combination which satisfies all of the criteria specified in (A), (B) and (C) herein will be deemed to be a "Non-Qualifying Transaction");
+- i the incumbent directors cease to constitute at least a majority of the board, provided that any person becoming a director whose election or nomination was approved by a vote of at least two-thirds of the incumbent directors will be deemed an incumbent director; - iii any person (other than First Hawaiian, Inc., any employee benefit plan sponsored or maintained by First Hawaiian, Inc. or certain underwriters) is or becomes a beneficial owner of securities representing 50% or more of the combined voting power of First Hawaiian's then outstanding securities eligible to vote for the election of the board ("Company Voting Securities"); provided,

+- however, that there will not be deemed to be a change in control by virtue of the ownership, or acquisition, of Company Voting Securities pursuant to a Non-Qualifying Transaction (as defined below); - iii. a merger, consolidation, statutory share exchange or similar form of corporate transaction involving First Hawaiian (a "Business Combination"), unless immediately following such Business Combination: (A) more than 50% of the total voting power of the surviving entity or ultimate parent corporation is represented by Company Voting Securities that were outstanding immediately prior to such Business Combination, and such voting power remains in substantially the same proportion, (B) no person is or becomes the beneficial owner, directly or indirectly, of 50% or more of the total voting power of the outstanding voting securities eligible to elect directors of the parent or surviving entity and (C) at least 50% of the directors of the parent or surviving entity following the Business Combination were incumbent directors at the time of the board's approval of the Business Combination (any Business Combination which satisfies all of the criteria specified in (A), (B) and (C) will be deemed to be a "Non-Qualifying Transaction"); - iv. a sale of all or substantially all of First Hawaiian's assets (other than to an affiliate); or - v.
+First Hawaiian's stockholders approve a plan of complete liquidation or dissolution of First Hawaiian.